MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/extension-inf-files.md

     ![an image showing the 'replace driver' option in the HLK](images/hlk-replace-driver.png)

-2. Add the extension INF to the driver’s folder with any referenced binaries.
-If you have multiple extension INFs, only add one file.
+2. Add the Extension INF to the driver’s folder with any referenced binaries.
+If you have multiple Extension INFs, only add one file.

 3. Create and sign this new HLK package.
-This will be your extension INF package.
+This will be your Extension INF package.

-4. Repeat this process for each of your extension INFs, removing the driver folder contents each time.
+4. Repeat this process for each of your Extension INFs, removing the driver folder contents each time.

 ### Submitting your packages to the Hardware Dev Center Dashboard